basecamp/kamal-site/docs/configuration/builder-examples.md

 ## [Using build secrets for new images](#using-build-secrets-for-new-images)

 Some images need a secret passed in during build time, like a GITHUB_TOKEN, to give access to private gem repositories.
-This can be done by having the secret in ENV, then referencing it in the builder configuration:
+This can be done by setting the secret in .kamal/secrets, then referencing it in the builder configuration:

 ```yaml
 builder: